facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/controls/placepicker-ui-control.md

 		</Grid>

 1. The [PlacePicker](/docs/reference/client/Client.Controls.PlacePicker.html) control offers several modes of selection including _None_, _Single_, _Multiple_, and _Extended_, which you specify using the **SelectionMode** property.
-The current selection is available through the **SelectedItems** property.
+The current selection is available through the **SelectedItem** property, when the **SelectionMode** is specified as _Single_, or through the **SelectedItems** property for the multiple item selection modes.
 Change the **SelectionMode** property of the control to _Single_, as shown below.

 	![image](images/image35.png)

-1. To show the current selection, insert the following XAML markup inside the details section adding a couple of text block elements bound to the **SelectedItems** property of the [PlacePicker](/docs/reference/client/Client.Controls.PlacePicker.html).
+1. To show the current selection, insert the following XAML markup inside the details section adding a couple of text block elements bound to the **SelectedItem** property of the [PlacePicker](/docs/reference/client/Client.Controls.PlacePicker.html).
 The first text block shows the name of the current selection and the second one, its street address.
-Note that the **SelectedItems** property is a collection and that the text blocks below are bound to its first element.
-This is appropriate whenever the **SelectionMode** is set to _Single_.

 		<!-- current selection -->
 		<TextBlock